PrettyCherub/prettycherub/README.md

 ${\textsf{\color{#fe3837}BYI ⊱✿⊰}}$ I'm a proshipper, this is what I mean when I call myself that. --> ["Proship"](https://define-proship.carrd.co/) (**Click the word proship) I personally don't ship anything deemed problematic.**  | I also will not shut up about my interests, _ESPECIALLY WWE, JEM, HH and Dispatch_

 We are a system - only close people get system info, you may ask whos fronting (mostly our host me!).
 Alter(s): who also play ponytown: [@AngelicArcee](https://github.com/AngelicArcee) + [@CarlytheClown](https://github.com/CarlytheClown) + [@AllAboutVelvet](https://github.com/AllAboutVelvet)

-Short about me: I'm a criminal justice major whos also minoring in political science and psychology!
-I'm kinda shy and awkward sometimes but I love making friends, everyone at the protree is my friend and if you harass them I will get you!/srs | I might be offtab so just whisper me and I'll get back to you, please INT with me in anyway.. you can cuddle, hide, boop, IDC!
-I won't bite talk with me!

 </details>